Phillip Wilcher: Classical career

-Phillip Wilcher's has composed over 100 works for solo piano, pieces for soloist and piano as well as chamber ensembles.
+Wilcher has composed over 100 works for solo piano, pieces for soloist and piano as well as chamber ensembles.
 His music was described by The Sydney Morning Herald's Steve Dow as "an eclectic mix of classical and flim-flam".
 Wilcher's compositions are influenced by Chopin and J.S.
 Bach, and some of his works are notable for their use of Eastern scales, such as his Six Etudes, which uses Chinese and Japanese scales.
 He has composed music for pianist Aaron McMillan, and for musician and former ABC broadcaster, news reader and journalist, Clive Robertson.
 He has also set poetry by American librettist Jack Larson to music.
 Larson, whose prominence came about through portraying reporter Jimmy Olsen in the 1950s Superman TV series, gave to Wilcher a poem he had written based on a line penned by Swiss-born actor Marc Tissot, who was also heir to the Tissot watch company.
 Wilcher was later to set the poem "I Will Always Be ..." to music, offering it as a gift to both Larson and Tissot, with Larson responding accordingly, inscribing a photo to Wilcher quoting the opening line in good faith of his new-found friendship with Wilcher.
 Larson had a cameo in a late-1990s American Express card commercial, The Adventures of Seinfeld and Superman, which Larson mentions in his letter to Wilcher.